leahclem/JavaCapstone/s21_Meerkats/s21_Meerkat_Project/ReadMe.txt

 Option 8.
 Works.
 Displays all auctions that have ended.

 Option 9.
 Works.
-Search by puppy name or view all bid history.
-This provides an annotated list of bids as per the project description
-			document.
+Logs out at the admin.

 Option 10.
 Works.
 Exits program.